 Our current clinical stage biosimilar product candidates were fill-finished by Hospira and Ajinomoto Althea, Inc., or Althea.
 As such, we are heavily dependent on Hospira and Althea for supplying us with finished product candidates.
 Although we believe that there are alternate sources for this service, we cannot assure you that identifying and establishing new relationships would not result in significant delay in the development of our biosimilar product candidates.
 Additionally, we may not be able to enter into arrangements with alternative vendors on commercially reasonable terms, or at all.
-A delay in the development of our biosimilar product terms, or at all.
-A delay in the development of our biosimilar product terms than we have with our current suppliers could needtively impact our business.
+A delay in the development of our biosimilar product candidates or having to enter into a new agreement with a different third party on less favorable terms than we have with our current suppliers could negatively impact our business.